astronomer/docs/astro/alerts.md

 :::privatepreview
 :::

 In addition to creating trigger types that cause alerts for DAGs, you can also create alerts with triggers that notify you about [Deployment health incidents](deployment-health-incidents.md#deployment-incidents).
 You can use these alerts for proactive notification when Deployment health issues arise.
 For example, you can create an alert for when the Airflow metadata database storage is unusually high.
-These alerts:

 Using Deployment health alerts, you can:
 - Improve alerting coverage beyond DAG and task failures to address infrastructure-level incidents that are otherwise difficult to monitor.
-- Proactively monitor Deployment health and take immediate remediation actions through email, Slack, and PagerDuty to reduce average time to resolution.
+- Proactively monitor Deployment health and take immediate remediation actions through email, Slack, and PagerDuty to reduce mean time to resolution.
 - Share Deployment health visibility across teams.

 You can set the following alerts to send you a notification for specific health incidents: